bcgov/FAIB_DADMTOOLS/README.md

  ```

-## R First Time Configuration
-Currently defaults to using variables setup with keyring lib.
-Example of two common use cases:
+### Run R scripts to setup raster process
+The dadmtools library uses the Windows Credential Manager Keyring to manage passwords.
+Two keyings are required for most usage within the library.
+Instructions below show how to create two required keyrings: `localsql` and `oracle`.

-Set up environment variables to connect to "localpsql"
+Set up "localpsql" keyring:
 ```
 library(keyring)
 keyring_create("localpsql")